 In one 2019 study, researchers reported that they could detect Xanax in a person’s saliva for up to 2.5 days after their last dose.

 The body absorbs Xanax quickly after a person takes it.
 Peak levels in the blood occur 1–2 hours after taking a dose.
 However, the person will feel the effects before levels peak, usually within 1 hour.

 The half-life of Xanax can vary from person to person.
 Several factors can affect how quickly the body processes it.

 Some factors that may affect the half-life of Xanax include:

 - being an older adult

 - being of Asian descent

 - having liver problems

-All of these factors can increase the time that it takes for the body to eliminate Xanax completely.
+These factors can increase the time it takes for the body to eliminate Xanax.

 Which drugs can interfere with processing Xanax?